The classification and analysis of collections of playing materials using the ESAR System.

 Sensory and motor exercise play repeated for the pleasure of effects and immediate results.
 Examples: sensory and motor games, manipulating play, virtual action-reaction game.

-S = Symbolic play
+S= Symbolic play

 Play to pretend, imitate objects and peoples, play roles, create scenarios, represent reality through images or symbols.
 Examples: role-playing, staging, graphic production game, virtual simulation game.

-A := Assembly (Construction)
+A := Assembly (or Construction)

 Play to gather, combine, arrange and fit more elements to form a whole, and achieve a specific goal.
 Examples: games of construction, design, assembly, virtual game.